The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 ![](/img/jobs/vpr/dual-wield-st-combo7-05.png "Dual Wield ST Combo Flowchart")

+Note: the buff icons shown are the buffs \*granted\* by pressing that ability, and not the buff that increases the potency of that ability.
+I.e. Flanksting Strike gives the buff shown that increases the potency of Hindsting Strike by 100.

+\
-As shown in this flowchart , players will choose either Reaving Fangs or Steel Fangs depending on which Honed buff they have.
+As shown in this flowchart, players will choose either Reaving Fangs or Steel Fangs depending on which Honed buff they have.
 These will always be alternated.
 Next, players will select Hunter’s Sting or Swiftskin’s Sting.
 Due to the nature of the combo finisher buff, players will always alternate this hit to have access to the combo finisher that is currently buffed.
 Finally, players will select the combo finisher that is currently buffed.
-Selecting the buffed combo also allows for a follow up oGCD called Death Rattle.
+Selecting any combo finisher also allows for a follow up oGCD called Death Rattle, regardless of if you selected the buffed one or not.
+Always press the buffed one for more damage, but you will not lose a Death Rattle if you mistakenly press the wrong choice.

 The game systems do a very good job of guiding the player to select the correct buttons in order to be able to use the currently buffed combo finisher.
 While Honed Steel or Honed Reavers is active, which is the buff that makes Steel Fangs or Reaving Fangs 300 potency intead of 200, the correct option will have combo ants around it.
 After pressing Steel Fangs or Reaving Fangs, the correct choice for Hunter’s or Swiftskin’s Sting will have also combo ants around it.
-Pressing the action with the combo ants will then trigger one of the two available combo finishers to have combo ants, which will indicate which finisher is the currently buffed one. ***This means players will be able to simply press the glowing button in order to flow through the combo chain correctly.***
+Pressing the second action with the combo ants will then trigger one of the two available combo finishers to have combo ants, which will indicate which finisher is the currently buffed one.
+If the non-glowing second combo action is selected, it is no longer possible to press the buffed combo finisher, which will result in 100 potency lost. ***This means players will be able to simply press the glowing button in order to flow through the combo chain correctly.***

 Please note that before completing the first combo and gaining the Honed Steel/Reavers buff and the combo finisher buff, neither Steel Fangs nor Reaving Fangs will glow, indicating that you are free to press either one.
 Similarly, since there is no active combo finisher buff, both Hunter's Sting and Swiftskin's Sting will glow, indicating that you can freely choose either one.
 Once Hunter's or Swiftskin's Sting is pressed, both combo finisher options will be glowing to indicate you can freely choose either one.
 While the Honed Steel/Reavers and combo finisher buffs are active, only the correct button to press will be glowing.